 Remote learning is no different!
 Everyone is learning and adjusting.

 It’s okay if you get off schedule.
-It’s okay if you have to spend time working through your scholar’s emotional needs instead of finishing that page of math problems.
+It’s okay if you have to spend time working through your student’s emotional needs instead of finishing that page of math problems.
 It’s okay to let kids be independent and take a minute to take a quick adult break to catch your breath.
-Have high expectations for yourself and your scholars, but be present and do what’s best for you and your family.
+Have high expectations for yourself and your students, but be present and do what’s best for you and your family.